Cray-HPE/docs-csm/operations/security_and_authentication/Change_SNMP_Credentials_on_Leaf_BMC_Switches.md

 # Change SNMP Credentials on Leaf-BMC Switches

 This procedure changes the SNMP credentials on management leaf-BMC switches in the system.
-All SNMP credentials need to be the same as those found in the customizations.yaml sealed secret cray_reds_credentials.
+All SNMP credentials need to be the same as those found in the `customizations.yaml` sealed secret `cray_reds_credentials`.

 **`NOTE`** This procedure will not update the default SNMP credentials used when new leaf BMC switches are added to the system.
 To update the default SNMP credentials for new hardware, follow the [Update Default Air-Cooled BMC and Leaf-BMC Switch SNMP Credentials](Update_Default_Air-Cooled_BMC_and_Leaf_BMC_Switch_SNMP_Credentials.md) procedure.